 Whether or not there’s a place for banking as we know it in the world of cryptocurency is a hotly debated question among Bitcoin enthusiasts and stakeholders.
 “Unbank yourself,” and “Time for plan ฿,” are many of the slogans thrown about the Bitcoin world, symptoms of the sub-cultures ingrained abrasiveness to traditional banking.
 There is […]

-The post To the moon: Bitcoin surges towards $6,000 in record breaking run appeared first on SiliconANGLE.
+The post Bitcoin Cash price surges as speculators look to invest in alternative cryptocurrencies appeared first on SiliconANGLE.